Islam in China: Hui-Uyghur tension

 Tensions between Hui Muslims and Uyghurs arise because Hui troops and officials often dominated the Uyghurs in the past, and crushed the Uyghurs' revolts.
 Xinjiang's Hui population increased by over 520 percent between 1940 and 1982, an average annual growth of 4.4 percent, while the Uyghur population only grew at 1.7 percent.
 This dramatic increase in Hui population led inevitably to significant tensions between the Hui and Uyghur populations.
 Many Hui Muslim civilians were killed by Uyghur rebellion troops in 1933 known as the Kizil massacre.
 During the 2009 rioting in Xinjiang that killed around 200 people, "Kill the Han, kill the Hui." is a common cry spread across social media among Uyghur extremists.
 Some Uyghurs in Kashgar remember that the Hui army at the Battle of Kashgar (1934) massacred 2,000 to 8,000 Uyghurs, which causes tension as more Hui moved into Kashgar from other parts of China.
 Some Hui criticize Uyghur separatism and generally do not want to get involved in conflict in other countries.
 Hui and Uyghur live separately, attending different mosques.

 The Uyghur militant organization East Turkestan Islamic Movement's magazine Islamic Turkistan has accused the Chinese "Muslim Brotherhood" (the Yihewani) of being responsible for the moderation of Hui Muslims and the lack of Hui joining jihadist groups in addition to blaming other things for the lack of Hui Jihadists, such as the fact that for more than 300 years Hui and Uyghurs have been enemies of each other, no separatist Islamist organizations among the Hui, the fact that the Hui view China as their home, and the fact that the "infidel Chinese" language is the language of the Hui.

-Hui Muslim drug dealers are accused by Uyghur Muslims of pushing heroin on Uyghurs.
-Heroin has been vended by Hui dealers.
-There is a typecast image in the public eye of heroin being the province of Hui dealers.